Gabrielle Rose (swimmer): Early life

-Rose was born November 1, 1977 in Memphis, Tennessee to Michael David Rose and Brazilian-born mother Regina Rose, and held dual U.S. and Brazilian citizenship, though her parents divorced when she was young.
+Rose was born November 1, 1977, in Memphis, Tennessee to Michael David Rose and Brazilian-born mother Regina Rose, and held dual U.S. and Brazilian citizenship, though her parents divorced when she was young.
 Her father Michael had served as the CEO of businesses that included the Promus Company, the Hotel Chain Holiday Inn and Harrah's Entertainment.
 Michael Rose subsequently married Debbi Fields, founder of food company Mrs. Fields.
 Gabrielle attended Memphis's St. Mary's Episcopal School, graduating in 1995.
 She swam and trained with the Memphis State Tiger Swim Club under Coach Dick Fadgen beginning at the age of five, and by twelve was the youngest swimmer in the Seniors group.
 Her older brother Matthew also swam for the Memphis State Club.
 As a seventh grade swimmer at 12, Gabrielle set a national age-group record with a time of 1:05.38 at the National Junior Olympics in March 1990.
 At 14, Rose earned five medals at the National Swim Championships of Brazil.
 In High School, Gabrielle earned Scholastic All American honors and was a Tennessee Scholar-Athlete of the Year as a Senior.
-An exceptional stedent, she graduated St. Mary's with a 4.0 grade point average..
+An exceptional student, she graduated St. Mary's with a 4.0 grade point average.